Alcampopiano/OpenQuestion/docs/docs/advanced.md

     }
     ```

-## Using the Surveys table
+## Using the Forms table
-The Surveys table contains all surveys that are created in OpenQuestion.
+The Forms table contains all surveys that are created in OpenQuestion.

 !!! note "Interacting with tables"
     For more information on the the API used for interacting with tables,
     please see Anvil's [DataTables documentation](https://anvil.works/docs/data-tables/data-tables-in-code).

-The Surveys table has the following columns:
+The Forms table has the following columns:

-- _survey_id_: A long, random, secure, and unique string
+- _form_id_: A long, random, secure, and unique string
 - _title_: The survey title
 - _last_modified_: A Python datetime object
 - _schema_: A JSON representation of the survey's structure (does not contain submission data)